 Potential tax charges

-While transferring to a QROPS can help you avoid UK Income Tax, there may be other tax charges associated with moving your pension fund abroad.
+While a QROPS transfer can help you avoid UK Income Tax, there may be other tax charges associated with moving your pension fund abroad.

 For example, if you want to transfer to a scheme in the European Economic Area (EEA) or Gibraltar and you aren’t resident in these areas or the UK, you’ll pay a 25% tax charge.